bgauslin/clock/README.md

 Based on an award-winning analog clock design that is no longer in production<sup>*</sup>, this project restores that clock digitally.

-Unlike most online projects, this project requires patience and repeat visits over the course of the day.

-As the 3 by 3 grid of clock hands mark the passing of time, they create patterns of angles and lines that provide a new way of seeing time throughout the day.

 - An `n-clock` custom element is inserted into the DOM nine times, and each custom element redraws its hour and minute hands every second via [inline SVG][inline_svg].
 - A [theming widget][theming] allows users to switch between [dark and light][theme_hash] [modes][theme_loop] simply by clicking on the clock face, and this preference is saved via localStorage.
 - All HTML uses BEM to keep CSS specificity low, CSS layout is via grid and flexbox, and all styles are managed via small [Stylus modules][stylus].

+As the 3 by 3 grid of clock hands mark the passing of time, they create patterns of angles and lines that provide a new way of seeing time over the course of the day.

+Unlike many online projects, this project requires patience and intermittent visits throughout the day.

 ---